BridgesLab/TissueSpecificTscKnockouts/Mouse Data/Ketogenic Diets/Glucose-Homeostasis.md

 The raw data can be found in KD GDF15 Knockout Raw Glucose Data.csv in the folder /Users/davebrid/Documents/GitHub/TissueSpecificTscKnockouts/Mouse Data/Ketogenic Diets.
-This script was most recently updated on Wed Feb 12 15:39:37 2020.
+This script was most recently updated on Mon Apr  6 14:36:20 2020.

 # Analysis